Determining skew left braces of size np: Skew braces of size

 \item[Step 3] Compute the number of orbits of the action

 Notice that the orbit of $\sigma=1$, which corresponds to the direct product, has a single element.
-The remaining orbits will give rise to two different braces.
+The remaining orbits will give rise to two different skew braces.

 The number of additive structures for $F$ is the number of orbits.
-Since orbits preserve order and isomorphism class of kernel, we can keep track of the number of structures according to these parameters.
+Since orbits preserve the order and the isomorphism class of the kernel, we can keep track of the number of structures according to these parameters.

+These orbits give a partition of $\Hom(B_n,\Z_p^*)$ and we consider a system of representatives of the corresponding equivalence classes, which amounts to the different isomorphism classes of semidirect products $\Z_p\rtimes E$.